-2 If debt instrument are traded above par value, a haircut will be applied to the face value of the instruments.
+2 If debt instruments are traded above par value, a haircut will be applied to the face value of the instruments.

-- (iii) short term money market funds subject to a AAA-equivalent rating; - (iv) plain vanilla corporate bonds or plain vanilla money market instruments with a short maturity (generally 3 months) from issuers in OECD member countries subject to AAAequivalent rating.
+- (ii) any other government bonds generally considered risk-free in reference to AAA-equivalent rating; - (iii) short term money market funds subject to a AAA-equivalent rating; - (iv) plain vanilla corporate bonds or plain vanilla money market instruments with a short maturity (generally 3 months) from issuers in OECD member countries subject to AAA-equivalent rating.